RWGG Local Rules/Penalty Areas

 But, if it is not known or virtually certain that your ball came to rest in a penalty area and the ball is lost, you must take stroke-and-distance relief.

-Additionally, under a local Rockledge rule, you may choose to drop a ball in a drop zone if the hole has one available and it is marked with a white circle (holes 14,16 typically have one).
+Additionally, under a local Rockledge rule, you may choose to drop a ball in a drop zone if the hole has one available and it is marked with a white circle (holes 14 typically has two).

 We often get questions about where to drop when in a red penalty area.
 The most common option is to drop two club lengths from the penalty area from where the ball crossed into the red penalty area.
 Often golfers drop near where the ball landed in the red penalty area.
 This is incorrect and not an option!!!